 Do your best to make those emails short, direct, fun, informative, engaging (always include some kind of a call to action), personal, gorgeous – true eye candy.

-It is also healthy to include a sense of urgency, as an example – ‘If you order before 1/8/2018, we will gift you with ____’.
+It is also healthy to include a sense of urgency, for example – ‘If you order before 1/1/2021, we will gift you with ____’.

 After this, you could add a simple reminder, showing how you care about your audience and do not want them to miss out on those fabulous offers!